I Took a Walk for Seven Years

 It was just a typical day.
 Avis gave me a kiss on the cheek and told me not to forget my coat, even if it was an abnormally warm day.
 I’d say it was about sixty-five, maybe sixty-eight degrees Fahrenheit.
 My mom picked up the twins.
 And I started down my walk.

 We lived off the beaten path, so to speak.
-Our road was never busy, and most of the area was taken up by farmland.
+Our road was never busy, and most of the area was occupied by farmland.
 A truck passed me on the road, and I waved.
-I was pretty sure it was Art, although it could’ve been one of his sons on his way to church.
+I was pretty sure it was my neighbor Art, although it could’ve been one of his sons on his way to church.
 Either way, he waved back.

 I took a turn to the right onto Hensel.
 Hensel was a dirt road, but it was never traveled except by farmers, and today it was quiet.
-Good time to collect my thoughts.
+A good time to collect my thoughts.

 Every other time before this, I’d turn back around once I reached Art’s farmhouse, although occasionally, his wife would pull me in for lemonade and gossip.